AdobeDocs/experience-manager-core-components.en/help/developing/archetype/front-end.md

 The AEM Project Archetype includes an optional, dedicated front-end build mechanism based on Webpack.
 The ui.frontend module thus becomes the central location for all of the project's front-end resources including JavaScript and CSS files.
 To fully take advantage of this useful and flexible feature, it is important to understand how front-end development fits into an AEM project.

+This focuses on general usage patterns of the front-end build module and what it does for you.
+For detailed build options and technical instructions, please see the documentation in the GitHub repository of the archetype.

 >[!TIP]
 >
 >The latest AEM Project Archetype and associated technical documentation [can be found on GitHub.](https://github.com/adobe/aem-project-archetype)